 Becoming a student and completion of studies

-- Call for scholarship applicants to the program “International Relations and European Integration” will be announced every spring on our website, see admission requirements for scholarship and non-scholarship applicants.
-ESD will sign study agreements with successful candidates in which both of the parties rights and obligations have been pointed out.
+- Call for scholarship and non-scholarship applicants to the programme “International Relations and European Integration” is announced every spring on our website, see admission requirements for scholarship and non-scholarship applicants.
+ESD will sign study agreements with successful candidates; the agreement will set out the rights and obligations of both parties, and payment terms.

-- After completing the study program, on the date of graduation, the Student receives ESD certificate, academic record and description of the ESD study system.
+- After completing the study programme, on the date of graduation the Student receives ESD’s certificate, academic record and description of the ESD’s study system.

-- ESD cannot transfer subjects and credit points of previous BA, MA and PhD programs to the academic record of ESD.
+- ESD cannot transfer subjects and credit points of previous BA, MA and PhD programmes to the certificate of ESD.

 - In order to participate in the study process the Student must attend the classes scheduled in the curriculum.
-The Student will be automatically enrolled to the compulsory courses.
-As to optional courses, the student has to enrol him/herself via online study platform Moodle.
+To obtain access to study materials of a course, the Student has to enrol to the course via online study platform Moodle.

 - The Student is obliged to indicate his/her attendance in each class by signing the attendance list.
-If the Student has not attended 75% of the lectures, the lecturer has the right to assing an extra assignment for the course.
+If the Student has not attended 75% of the lectures, ESD has the right to give an extra assignment for the course.

 - Essay is a form of examination.
 In order to submit an essay the Student must upload the paper by the given deadline (stated in the curriculum) to the online system Moodle.
 Submitting the paper later will automatically lower the grade.
-In case the paper is submitted a week later from the deadline, it results in lowering the grade + costs 10 EUR.
-If the paper is submitted more than two weeks later, the grade will be two grades lower and costs 20 EUR.
-In case of the failure of the essay, the retake of it costs also.
+In case the paper is submitted a week later from the deadline, it results in lowering the grade + costs 10 euros.
+If the paper is submitted more than two weeks later, the grade will be two grades lower and costs 20 euros.
+ESD has the right to impose stricter rules to scholarship students.

 - ESD runs a number of courses for which the grade to be received is “passed”.
 This means the given course will be completed when the Student has attended at least 75% of all classes (3 days out of 4).
 The courses assessed by attendance are marked in the curriculum.

-- The lecturer of the course alone has the authority to issue the final grade.
+- The lecturer of the course has the sole authority to issue the final grade.
 In case needed, the Student has the right to ask the lecturer for additional feedback about grading principles.
 If the lecturer decides to change the grade, ESD accepts the new grade without reservations.

 - Bringing a crib into the examination room is considered as plagiarism.
 In addition, the use of mobile phones or any other type of smart devices during exams is prohibited.